 Is direct mail fundraising dead?
 Of course not!

 Yes, digital strategies often dominate the conversation.
-And this was true even before the coronavirus pandemic.
-It’s no wonder digital strategies are at the forefront, considering the huge role emails, text messages, and social media play in today’s virtual world.
+And It’s no wonder they’re at fundraising’s forefront, considering the huge role emails, text messages, and social media play in today’s world.

-It wasn’t too long ago that nonprofit communications were solely focused on direct mail.
-But today, using cross-channel communications is the best way for fundraisers to get their message heard.
+It wasn’t too long ago that nonprofit communications just focused on direct mail.
+But today, a surround sound approach using cross-channel communications is the best way for fundraisers to get their message heard.

 Like milk and cookies.